North Naples 239.596.9337 Naples Downtown 239.307.4605 Bonita/Estero 239.498.3376 Fort Myers 239.590.8894

 Reconstruction

 The best method of managing the wound resulting from surgery is determined after the cancer is completely removed.
 Management of the surgical site is individualized to achieve the best results, preserving functional capabilities and maximizing aesthetics.
 A small wound may be allowed to heal on its own.
 Alternatively, the wound may be closed with stitches, a skin graft or flap.
-Dr. Sonne, the Woodruff Institute’s Facial Plastic Surgeon, is available on site to perform your reconstruction, if you desire.
+Dr. Daniela Burchhardt, the Woodruff Institute’s Facial Plastic Surgeon, is available on site to perform your reconstruction, if you desire.

 The Mohs Surgeon